 What is left out of the story is that he had already established Lockeport several years earlier, having several buildings on his property to accommodate the railroad workers and laborers in the area.
-Locke's packing house (just south of Levee Rd), the Lockeport Hotel, including the two businesses ran by Tin San Chan and Wing Chong Owyang, and a few other buildings were among the first.
-The NCCSAH has even stated that the "Locke Boarding House" located on Locke Road predates most of all the buildings, having been built around 1910, more than likely for the railroad workers and laborers working for G. Locke.
+Locke's packing house, the Lockeport Hotel, including the two businesses ran by Tin San Chan and Wing Chong Owyang, and a few other buildings were among the first.
+The NCCSAH has even stated that the "Locke Boarding House" located on Locke Road predates all of the buildings, having been built around 1910, while the State Parks website notes the Locke Boarding House as having been built in 1909.
+This structure more than likely was used as lodging rooms for the railroad workers and also laborers working for G. Locke.

 PROSTITUTION IN LOCKE

 There were several residents of Locke during this time period, including Grace Melbourne, the madam of the houses of ill repute.
 I have traced Grace to Locke as early as 1916.
 After the fire in Walnut Grove, many Chinese moved to Locke, but they were not the only ones living in town.
 By 1919-1920, the town had a notorious reputation for illegal gambling, prostitution, and drugs.
 Grace was not the only prostitute during this time either.
 So far I have found several painted ladies who lived and walked the streets of Locke.
 The prostitution became so bad by this time that Senator E.E.
 Grant finally decided to charge George Locke** with illicit operations in the town of Locke (Lockeport), shedding light on some of the practices going on in Locke at the time.